Cat and Dog Neuter and Spay in Springfield, IL

-Spay and neuter surgery has been proven to help reduce or even prevent certain diseases from developing in both male and female dogs and cats.
+Cat and dog neuter and spay surgery has been proven to help reduce or even prevent certain diseases from developing in both male and female pets.

 - Ovarian cancer (females)